pmean/build-website/text/05/ConsecutiveDates.md

 -   DATE.DMY(31,05,2003)+\$casenum\*24\*60\*60

-Â This gives you dates starting on June 1, 2003 and moving up day by day in each row.
+ This gives you dates starting on June 1, 2003 and moving up day by day in each row.

 She also wanted a column designating the particular month.
 You can do